pridepz/stereo-view-synthesis/README.md

    The python script for testing is test_view_syn.py.
    One may input imageL, imageR, poseL, poseR, pose_target and obtain an image in the view of pose_target.

    The restored trained model example can be found in the file trained_imperfect_model.
-Due to the large amount of dataset images and time limit, the presented model was only trained with 1480 sets of training images (2 source images + 1 target image) for 2000 iterations.
+Due to the large amount of dataset images and time limit, the presented model was only trained with 1480 sets of training images (2 source images + 1 target image) for 2000 iterations with learning rate 1e-4 and batch size 8.

    An example tested result is in result_imperfect.zip.
 The testing frames are two images in the test image example image_data_example.zip.
 One can observe that although the rendered image is blurry, the position fits the desired novel view quite well.